tkn-tub/encryption_detection/README.md

+**Installations and running the implementation and all scripts are tested on Ubuntu 20.04.2**
 # Installations
 In this section, I explain in details all the required libraries and packages for the implementation.

-+ Libtrace and LibFlowManager libraries can be installed according to the in-structions in the corresponding documentations, which are publicly availablein GitHub
++ Libtrace and LibFlowManager libraries can be installed according to the instructions in the corresponding documentations, which are publicly available in GitHub
     - [Libtrace](https://github.com/LibtraceTeam/libtrace/wiki/Installing-Libtrace)
     - [LibFlowManager](https://github.com/wanduow/libflowmanager/wiki/Installing-Debian-Packaged-Version).
 + For embedding R in CPP, I used the RInside library along with Rcpp.
-Thus,installing R programming language with the mentioned libraries is required.
+Thus, installing R programming language with the mentioned libraries is required.

     * Install R with the following commands:
         ```
         sudo  apt  update
         sudo  apt  install r-base
         ```
-    * After installing R, the packages RInside and Rcpp can be installed fromR shell.
+    * After installing R, the packages RInside and Rcpp can be installed from R shell.
 As shown in the following commands.
         ```
         sudo R
         > install.packages("Rcpp")
         > install.packages("RInside")
         ```
     * install the CryptRndTest package: the package is archived along with most of its dependencies, so it can not be installed from R shell as the standard packages.
-There is a workaround for installation which has to be used for each dependency ofCryptRndTest until having all dependencies installed.
+There is a workaround for installation which has to be used for each dependency of CryptRndTest until having all dependencies installed.
 [This_link](https://stackoverflow.com/questions/24194409/how-do-i-install-a-package-that-has-been-archived-from-cran)
 + For embedding Python inside CPP, the python3 has to be installed.
-The mainapplication is tested on python3.8.
+The main application is tested on python3.8.
     * It can be installed with the following command.
         ```
         sudo  apt  install  python3 .8